VitalikGushtiuk/Collision-verifier/README.md

 # Collision-verifier
-Application to verify collisions between geometric figures in 2D using QuadTree App is written in java and implements data structure QuadTree.QuadTree is the tree in which each node has 4 children.
+Application to verify collisions between geometric figures in 2D using QuadTree.
+App is written in java and implements QuadTree data structure.QuadTree is the tree in which each node has 4 children.
 As an input program receives dimension of 2D plan.
 It supports 4 main functionalities :
 1) Insertion in QuadTree.
 Ex: 11 figure_type ID coordonates
 2) Delete from QuadTree.
 Ex: 22 ID